SylvainGuieu/smartplotlib/README.md

 This python package is a wrapper around the famous matplotlib package.

+**Note this is a early beta version (and a beta Readme).
+However the principle and skeleton will not change.
+If you find the package interesting, any contribution on anything is more than welcome.**

 ## Purpose
 The matplotlib package is huge and complete but in some case I often been frustrated with it.
 I often end up to write the same line of codes to plot a graphic slightly different than the one before, with other data.